michelleezhang/ludobots/README.md

 >python3 pickled.py 0
 To see the saved robot data, see the best_robots folder, which contains the body.urdf and brain.nndf of several of the best evolved robots.

+The number of generations and population size can be modified by editing the numberOfGenerations and populationSize variables respectively in the constants.py file

 Python package requirements: random, numpy, pybullet

 # sources